sp18-sunnydhaka/mern-fronted/README.md

 Block - In block elements like `<div>` and `<p>` uses the full width and are laid vertically, Margin collapses in case of two block element used together the bigger margin of two is used.

 Inline - In inline elements like `<span>` and `<img>` are laid horizontally

+- List:
+`<ul>` is used for bulleted list, there are four types of styles that can be applied to an unordered list it can be used with the attribute of style: style="list-style-type:none;"
+- disc	Sets the list item marker to a bullet (default)
+- circle	Sets the list item marker to a circle
+- square	Sets the list item marker to a square
+- none	The list items will not be marked

+`<ol>` is used for an ordered list, there are five ways to aply style to ordered list with the attribut of type=""
+- type="1"	The list items will be numbered with numbers (default)
+- type="A"	The list items will be numbered with uppercase letters
+- type="a"	The list items will be numbered with lowercase letters
+- type="I"	The list items will be numbered with uppercase roman numbers
+- type="i"	The list items will be numbered with lowercase roman numbers

+`<dl>` is used for description list as in for key value pair with `<dt>` as key and `<dt>` as term